Vyral/tandra-bowers/_posts/2019-04-25-key-points-about-a-converted-garage-space-with-lori-allison.md

 {% include youtube.html %}

-<p; style="text-align: center;"><em>In today’s fifth and final installment in our “Ask the Appraiser” series, we’re joined by Lori Allison, a Pennsylvania-certified appraiser, to learn from her wealth of knowledge.</em></p>
+<p style="text-align: center;"><em>In today’s fifth and final installment in our “Ask the Appraiser” series, we’re joined by Lori Allison, a Pennsylvania-certified appraiser, to learn from her wealth of knowledge.</em></p>

 My first question for Lori Allison, who has been a certified appraiser for 29 years, is one that’s important for investors and homeowners alike: How does a garage that was converted into a living space affect a home evaluation?